VL-CZ/code-size-counter/README.md

 optional arguments:
   -h, --help            show this help message and exit -d DIRECTORY, --directory DIRECTORY
+                        Path to the directory where to search files.
+The path can be either absolute or relative.
-                        The directory where to search files -e EXTENSION [EXTENSION ...], --extension EXTENSION [EXTENSION ...] extensions of the files that we're searching (separated by spaces) -l, --log             If present, the program prints its progress (e.g. 'file XXX processed') -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...] paths to directories & files (separated by spaces) to exclude from search.
-These paths are relative to the given directory (-d parameter).
+  -e EXTENSION [EXTENSION ...], --extension EXTENSION [EXTENSION ...]
+                        extensions of the files that we're searching (separated by spaces).
+Do not prefix them with a dot (e.g. use "py" instead of ".py")
+  -l, --log             If present, the program prints its progress (e.g. 'file XXX processed') -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
+                        path to directories & files to exclude (separated by spaces).
+These paths are relative to the given directory (-d parameter)
   -p {kb_size,lines,files}, --print {kb_size,lines,files}
                         Print just the selected value (kB size, total files or lines of code)
 ```